8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 Let’s take VTSAX in a 100 percent equities portfolio.

-1. An index fund purchasing shares of every company registered with The New York Stock Exchange in proportion to the market capitalization of the company.
+1. First question: An index fund purchasing shares of every company registered with The New York Stock Exchange in proportion to the market capitalization of the company.
 2. Investing: it pays dividends and each share may increase or decrease in value over time.
 3. It invests in all stocks available in the New York Stock Exchange, therefore, the likelihood of going to 0 is minimal and, if it does, there are probably bigger concerns than the value of the portfolio.
 It pays dividends on a regular basis.
 Vanguard is owned by its investors.
 VTSAX is a long-running, well-known, and relatively liquid security.
 And so on.
 4. It could lose value compared to what I’ve put in and could take a long time to recover.
 And so on.